michael-steinert-repository/DockerEssentials/README.md

 ## Docker Volumes

-* Volumes allow Data to be shared between Containers (and Contaienr) and Host
+* Volumes allow Data to be shared between Containers (and Container) and Host
 * With Volumes can Data be kept after Containers stopped running
 * __bind mount__: A Bind Mount allows the Host to share it own File System with the Container ```-v host-path:container:path```